2018 New and Future City Managers Seminar:

 The NFCM Seminar is a longstanding annual workshop hosted by the California City Management Foundation, geared toward helping new City Managers and those on track to become City Managers in the future.
-In this intensive multi-day workshop at the Hyatt Regency Hotel in Newport Beach, senior city managers share a wide range of keen insights and legendary stories that help guide and inform participants’ career choices.
+In this intensive multi-day workshop, senior city managers share a wide range of keen insights and legendary stories that help guide and inform participants’ career choices.
 This event is a rare opportunity for new and soon-to-be City Managers to trade ideas and receive mentoring from seasoned veterans.
 We look forward to it all year.

 The group is limited to 25 participants who spend nearly all of their time together in close discussions, eating meals together, and staying at the same hotel.
 Group discussions are led by long-tenured City Managers who act as facilitators.